Skip to content

 • <desired-log-level-as-integer> is an integer between 0 and 5, where 0 corresponds to the minimal log level.
 The higher the value, the higher the log level.

-On mobile the process is slightly different:
+On mobile devices the process for collecting logs from the Enclave Fabric is slightly different:

 1. Open the Enclave app, ensuring that enclave is first running, and then select the hamburger menu in the top left.